pritesh7098/Code_Canvas/README.md

 - NextUI as an UI Component Library
 - Zustand for simple state management

-## Inspiration

-This project is inspired by [@xuho](https://github.com/xuho)'s open-source project, [Code2Image](https://github.com/xuho/code2image).
-I admire Nguyen Hoa's work and his contributions to the open-source community.

-This project has been a great resource for learning about React workflows, efficiently using Tailwind CSS, exploring UI component libraries, and implementing simple state management with Zustand.

 ## Feedback

 If you have any feedback, please reach out to me at priteshdhanad2001@gmail.com